Leo Moggie: Career

 He started his career in private sector as the deputy general manager of Borneo Development Corporation from 1973 to 1974.
 He held various civil servant positions in Sarawak from 1966 to 1974.

 Politics

 He began his political career as the Member of Parliament (MP) for Kanowit from 1974 to 2004.
 Prior to that, he was the Member of the Sarawak State Legislative Assembly for Machan from 1974 to 1978.

 He was served as Minister of Welfare Services in 1976 to 1977 and as Minister of Local Government from 1977 to 1978 in Sarawak Government.

 He then, join the Federal Cabinet as Minister of Energy, Telecommunications and Posts from 1978 to 1989.
-He also then from 1989 to 1995, appointed as the Minister of Works.
+He was also appointed as the Minister of Works from 1989 to 1995, by Prime Minister Mahathir Mohamad.
 Then, he was the Minister of Energy, Telecommunications and Posts again from 1995 to 1998.
 His last position as minister was as the Minister of Energy, Communications and Multimedia from 1998 to 2004.